once and you should see the words "ROBOFORTH OK" displayed.

 2 +LOOP

-The loop exits when the index reaches 6 which is equal to the upper limit. blah is execute only for indexes 0, 2 and 4 and not for 6.
+The loop exits when the index reaches 6 which is equal to the upper limit. blah is executed only for indexes 0, 2 and 4 and not for 6.

 LEAVE - syntax: